-- Failure to meet minimum educational standards established by the program in which the student is enrolled. - Failure to meet student responsibilities including, but not limited to: - o meeting of deadlines for academic work and tuition payments; - o provision of documentation, corrections and/or new information as requested; - notification of any information that has changed since the student's initial application; - o purchasing or otherwise furnishing required supplies; - maintenance of University property in a manner that does not destroy or harm it; - obtaining required education and financial clearance prior to graduation and to comply with all parking regulations; - o continued inappropriate personal appearance; - continued unsatisfactory attendance; - o non-payment for services provided by the University; - failure to comply with policies and procedures listed in the current University catalog and student handbook; or

-- o conduct prejudicial to the class, program or University. - Specific behaviors that may be cause for dismissal include, but are not limited to: - willful destruction or defacement of University or student property; - theft of student or University property; - o improper or illegal conduct, including hazing, sexual harassment, etc.; - use, possession, and/or distribution of alcoholic beverages, illegal drugs, and/or paraphernalia on campus; - being under the influence of alcoholic beverages or illegal drugs while on campus; - cheating, plagiarism, and/or infractions of the University's Student Conduct Policies; - o any behavior which distracts other students and disrupts routine classroom activities; - use of abusive language, including verbalization or gestures of an obscene nature; or threatening or causing physical harm to students, faculty, staff or others on campus or while students are engaged in off-site learning experiences
+- Failure to meet minimum educational standards established by the program in which the student is enrolled. - Failure to meet student responsibilities including, but not limited to: - meeting of deadlines for academic work and tuition payments; - o provision of documentation, corrections and/or new information as requested; - o notification of any information that has changed since the student's initial application; - o purchasing or otherwise furnishing required supplies; - o maintenance of University property in a manner that does not destroy or harm it; - obtaining required education and financial clearance prior to graduation and to comply with all parking regulations; - continued inappropriate personal appearance; - continued unsatisfactory attendance; - o failure to keep a current record/log of clinical hours in the Typhon[TM] database; - non-payment for services provided by the University; - failure to comply with policies and procedures listed in the current University catalog and student handbook; or - conduct prejudicial to the class, program or University. - Specific behaviors that may be cause for dismissal include, but are not limited to: - o willful destruction or defacement of University or student property; - theft of student or University property; - o improper or illegal conduct, including hazing, sexual harassment, etc.; - use, possession, and/or distribution of alcoholic beverages, illegal drugs, and/or paraphernalia on campus; - o being under the influence of alcoholic beverages or illegal drugs while on campus; - o cheating, plagiarism, and/or infractions of the University's Student Conduct Policies; - any behavior which distracts other students and disrupts routine classroom activities; - use of abusive language, including verbalization or gestures of an obscene nature; or threatening or causing physical harm to students, faculty, staff or others on campus or while students are engaged in off-site learning experiences